 Since then, we've developed a matrix for data collection, so that ultimately we would know how much a rider should ideally drink and how much sodium to take based on their expected intensity and the weather forecast.

 I have to say that this period without racing was perfect for data collection and practise of the hydration/nutrition plans made for the upcoming races.
-We've made huge steps there and credit to PH's Andy and Abby for helping us with that.
+We've made huge steps there and credit to Precision Fuel & Hydration's Andy and Abby for helping us with that.

 Since hydration and nutrition is so dependent on the individual, we're able to give individualised advice.